 - 19. Allison Zia

-Below, we have found 20 effective examples of short bios that you can use for inspiration to help you craft your own compelling intro.
+Below, we have found 20 short professional bio examples that you can use for inspiration to help you write a professional bio.

-Psychology Today is a professional industry website, which is yet another location for a well-honed professional bio.
+Psychology Today is a professional industry website, which is yet another location for well-honed professional bios.

 In the final paragraph, readers find the slightly drier but equally important educational background information.
 Overall, the bio shows passion, empathy, and understanding, which is what most counseling clients want.